 This means Convene is probably a better option for blended events in one of their select live locations, AND it’s for events with a significant budget.
 It starts from $5,000 for a 2-hour event, but getting all of the features listed will probably run you closer to $25,000.

 - Branded event site

 - Video editing

 6. Run the World

-Run the World is a fairly new virtual event platform, launching during the pandemic as we all began thinking about virtual solutions to physical events.
-Run the World emphasizes that its features will make for more fun and engaging virtual events, and stop you from delivering a virtual event that will put attendees to sleep.
+Run the World is a fairly new virtual event platform, emphasizing that its features will make for more fun and engaging virtual events, and stop you from delivering a virtual event that will put attendees to sleep.

 Run the World comes with some good event-creation features, with pre-existing templates like “Cocktail Party,” “Presentation,” and “Fireside Chat.”
 These templates will give you a great starting point for designing your virtual event, especially if you’re less experienced.
 Run the World also offers breakout sessions, private chats, discussions, and more – a lot of the typical event features..
 It’s also on a monthly plan, unlike some of the options above which are pay-by-event, so it could be a good contender for recurring events.

 All this being said, the platform is limited.
 It lacks a lot of the more comprehensive event features the top-of-the-line conference software has, and it lacks community features.
 This being said, it’s a simple event platform for a reasonable price – which might be good for someone hosting frequent small events that doesn’t want community options.

 - Registration & tickets